piradoiv/prometheus-client-pascal/README.md

 ## Implementation status

 This library is in alpha stage, and is not intended for production use yet.
-While you won't have memory leak issues, this client is NOT thread safe at the moment (but surely will be).
 A roadmap is available through the [milestones](https://github.com/piradoiv/prometheus-client-pascal/milestones) section of this repository.

 ### Metrics